psrenergy-docs/PathFinder/README.md

-# PSR docs template
+# PathFinder Docs
-Template documentation repository for PSR
+Documentation repository for PathFinder model and interface